geraldloss/glcrossword/Documentation/Configuration/plugin.tx_glcrossword/Index.rst

 :typoscript:`plugin.tx_glcrossword.libraries.includeBootstrapJs =` :ref:`t3tsref:data-type-boolean`

-Activate this flag, if you want to inlcude the Bootstrap 3.x library shipped with this extension.
+Activate this flag, if you want to inlcude the Bootstrap 5.1 library shipped with this extension.
 If you have your own Bootstrap library included in your homepage, you can deactivate this flag.
-Keep in mind, that you use always Bootstrap 3.x.
+Keep in mind, that you use always Bootstrap 5.1 Bundle with popover and tooltip plugin included.
-Other versions could break this extension.
+Other versions could cause errors.

 .. _ts-plugin-tx-glcrossword-libraries.includeBootstrapCss: